 Recently a more flexible way of avoiding tree level FCNC has been proposed \cite{Pich:2009sp}.
 This idea simply requires that the two Yukawa couplings to the Higgs doublets should proportional to each other, so they can be diagonalized simultaneously.
 This restriction is fine in giving energy scale but the tree level FCNC will be reintroduced in higher energy scale~\cite{Ferreira:2010xe}.
 There are also more general proposals which the tree level FCNC Yukawa couplings are suppressed enough, e.g. the Cheng-Sher ansatz \cite{Cheng:1987rs}.

 We will study the properties of all these models by taking into account the theoretical and experimental constraints on FCNC.
-And then we will evolving all the Yukawa couplings to higher energy according to the Renormalization Group Equations (RGE).
-In some cases the off-diagonal matrix elements which relate to the FCNC grow quickly that indicates the certain assumptions behind the theory are not stale.
+And then we will evolve all the Yukawa couplings to higher energy according to the Renormalization Group Equations (RGE).
+In some cases the off-diagonal matrix elements which relate to the FCNC grow quickly, which indicates certain assumptions behind the theory are not stable.
 Those theories are either fine-tuned or incomplete in certain way, e.g. there may be additional particles appearing when going to high energy scale.